-2014 started off slow with the perceived “cooling” of the real estate market 2014 also started the end of Ben Bernanke, the introduction of Janet Yellen as Fed Chair, and job creation lower than previously expected.
+2014 started off slow with the perceived “cooling” of the real estate market.
+Also, it started the end of Ben Bernanke, the introduction of Janet Yellen as Fed Chair, and job creation lower than previously expected.
 The housing recovery has pushed homes prices in most cities across our nation.
 Nationwide, prices rose by 10.9%, pushing the median price for existing homes up by $30,000 to $215,000.
 While prices continue to increase, homes are still affordable and on average 31.5% lower than their prices during the 2006 peak.
-Historically, low mortgage rates created a sense of urgency in 2013.
+Housing Market Increases Historically, low mortgage rates created a sense of urgency in 2013.
 Hence, traditional homebuyers took advantage of the still-affordable homes.
 This happened even as “good deals” were not available.
 Therefore, investors and other buyers were quick to engage in bidding while offering up cash for properties.
 Markets that were recently seen as “duds” quickly gained desirable status.
-One such city is Las Vegas […]
+One such city […]

 So, you’re thinking of buying a home in need of some TLC, increasing its value by fixing, adding, and upgrading certain features, then selling it for a profit?
 Welcome to the “Flip Zone.”
 In recent years, thousands of novice folks, have leveraged some fortunate (and often times unfortunate) times in the market to make hefty profits.
 In turn, they have made a nice living by flipping homes across the U.S.